Fairblock/docs/docs/ConfidentialStablecoins.md

 **Our thesis**: Confidential by default is the only sustainable model for open finance.

-# Stabletrust: Confidential stablecoins powered by Fairblock
+# Confidential stablecoins powered by Fairblock

-Stabletrust turns stablecoin payments and transfers confidential by default.
+Fairblock turns stablecoin payments and transfers confidential by default.
 Amounts and balances are encrypted while addresses stay transparent.
 This combination lets you:
 - Preserve DeFi composability
 - Stay traceable for audits
 - Reveal only what’s needed on a transaction-level, only when it is required